April 2021 UPDATE

 - Improved - The Atmosphere Tint is now deactivated for orthographic views.

 - Fixed - Minor bug that didn’t TAA the image when de-selecting objects.

-- Fixed - Minor bug that didn’t show the substrate properly upon changing between textures of different resolutions.
+- Fixed - Minor bug that didn’t show the canvas properly upon changing between textures of different resolutions.

 - New - Rim Lights setting and attributes have been added to the uber material.